Dragonplate D-Tube Neck Beam - Truss Rod Alternative

 A debate persists regarding whether or not to add a filler strip of wood above the carbon fiber.
 Those adding the filler argue that a (micro-thin) wood strip, applied over the carbon fiber and secured with epoxy, will somehow provide a superior glueing surface for the fretboard.
 Technically, the argument rests on the adhesion capacity of the glues and materials in use, in conjunction with concerns over delamination.
 I have successfully bonded many fretboards to neck blanks containing carbon fiber stiffeners using protein-based glues (Fish or Hide Glue) with no adverse results.
 My preference is to use epoxy to attach fretboards and, while fretboard removal may be a bit more difficult, there is absolutely no concern regarding obtaining a sufficient bond with the carbon fiber.
-Perhaps a greater concern when considering adding a filler strip is the fact that the groove cut for the D-Tube is already 1/2″ deep.
-Be aware that increasing the depth of that groove in order to allow for a thin veneer on top of the carbon fiber could potentially compromise the overall thickness of the neck (The manufacturer offers both a smaller, straight version along with a tapered version that may be used if neck thickness becomes an issue).
+If you are using Titebond or the equivalent you may want to consider adding a filler strip.
+The groove cut for the D-Tube is already 1/2″ deep.
+Be aware that increasing the depth of that groove in order to allow for a thin veneer on top of the carbon fiber could potentially compromise the overall thickness of the neck (The manufacturer offers both a smaller, straight tube along with a tapered tube that may be used if neck thickness becomes an issue).

 D-Tube Glue Up